 - a.
 Determine capacity for waste-energy or biogas cogeneration to fill the gap of renewable energy for buildings, as well as generation site wide. - b.
 Determine if additional off-site community scale renewable energy is feasible within Brisbane. - c.
-Determine if local sites outside of Brisbane may be feasible for renewable energy installation. - d.
 Consider use of Community Choice Aggregation (CCA) program to purchase renewable energy if it becomes available to the City of Brisbane.
-An example of a successful CCA program is Sonoma Clean Power. https://sonomacleanpower.org/ San Mateo County is currently investigating a CCA and it appears to have strong support.
-If it moves forward and is adopted by City of Brisbane, it could become available to the project. - 4.
-Where feasible, all energy for space conditioning, ventilation, water heating, lighting and plug loads will be generated on site from solar, wind turbines, heat exchange technologies, and biomass on and within buildings. - Consider District Heating and Cooling systems as appropriate for clustered buildings.
+An example of a successful CCA program is Sonoma Clean Power. https://sonomacleanpower.org/ San Mateo County is currently investigating a Community Choice Energy program, a variant of a CCA, and it appears to have strong support.
+If it moves forward and is adopted by the City of Brisbane, it could become available to the project. - 4.
+Where feasible, all energy for space conditioning, ventilation, water heating, lighting and plug loads will be generated on site from solar, wind turbines, heat exchange technologies, and biomass on and within buildings. - 5.
+Consider District Heating and Cooling systems as appropriate for clustered buildings.

-6. Review master plan for transit oriented development approach using mixed use, clustered buildings conducive to transit usage.
-If housing is allowed in the project, establish minimum target of 75% of commercial and residential population within 1⁄4 to 1⁄2 mile radius of transit opportunities and alternative modes of transit (e.g. EVs, bikes) are planned for.
+- 6. Review master plan for transit oriented development approach using mixed use, clustered buildings conducive to transit usage.
+If housing is allowed in the project, establish minimum target of 75% of commercial and residential population within 1⁄4 to 1⁄2 mile radius of transit opportunities, and alternative modes of transit (e.g. Electric Vehicles/EVs, bikes) are planned for.
 (Implementation of transportation strategies to be addressed in Sustainable Transportation).
 We recognize that this Implementation Approach is not directly related to Zero Carbon Building principle, however it is strongly related to land planning of the buildings and as such we considered it to be most appropriately located in this section in order to make a direct connection between land use and transportation goals.

-7. Applicable LEED ND Credits include:
+- 7. Applicable LEED ND Credits include:

 - a.
 Certified Green Building

 - b.
 Minimum/Optimize Building Energy Performance

 - c.
 Solar Orientation

 - d.
 Renewable Energy Production

 - e.
 District Heating and Cooling

 - f.
 Infrastructure Energy Efficiency